indiana-university/rivet-react/README.md

 * **We aspire to full test coverage of all components.** Look at existing tests for examples on how to write them.
 If you have questions about testing or how to resolve coverage issues, we can help!
 * **All component properties should be documented.** Property documentation should link to relevant Rivet documentation if available, particularly if the property is for styling and presentation options.
 Look to existing components for examples.
 * **Components should be included in the style guide.** `styleguide.config.js` organizes component documentation into sections that align with the Rivet component documentation.
 If you're adding a new component, please place its documentation in the appropriate section.
-* **Components should have usage examples.** Every component should have a markdown file (`.md`) alongside its implmentation file (`.tsx`) with usage examples for the style guide.
+* **Components should have usage examples.** Every component should have a markdown file (`.md`) alongside its implementation file (`.tsx`) with usage examples for the style guide.
 Look to existing components for examples.